 The crucial features of a live video streaming app include:

-- Video Streaming and Playback Functionalities: An MVP or the first version of your mobile application may be limited to online streaming and watching videos in real time.
+- Video Streaming and Playback Functionalities: An MVP or the first version of your mobile application may be limited to online streaming and watching videos in real-time.
 However, most popular applications provide streaming video playback.
-Subsequent versions should enable the viewers to watch and maybe save the videos after the broadcast ended.
+Subsequent versions should enable the viewers to watch and maybe save the videos after the broadcast ends.

 - Personalized Content: Effective filters and search help deliver the right content to each user.
 Provide a quick location-based search for broadcasts.
 If applicable, users should be able to easily find the content they’ve already watched and liked, as well as recommended broadcasts.